 The International Powered Access Federation (IPAF) welcomes the introduction of a new International Standard regarding Mobile Elevating Work Platforms (MEWPs) operator controls.
-The new standard ISO 21455:2020 has been published this April and culminates a decade of work from IPAF, its members and the UK Health and Safety Executive (HSE), to standardize the actuation, displacement, location and method of operation of MEWP control.
+The new standard ISO 21455:2020 has been published this April and culminates a decade of work from IPAF, its members and the UK Health and Safety Executive (HSE), to standardise the actuation, displacement, location and method of operation of MEWP control.

 The new standard is the result of work which commenced in 2010 when the UK HSE began to look into MEWP entrapment and control design.
-It also builds on research first undertaken by IPAF into which, if any, methods of operation and orientation of MEWP controls might be standardized across different brands and models to further improve safety.
+It also builds on research first undertaken by IPAF into which, if any, methods of operation and orientation of MEWP controls might be standardised across different brands and models to further improve safety.
 The UK HSE research resulted in the reports RR960 and RR961 being published in 2013.

 Following the publication of the reports, the UK HSE and MEWP manufacturers began discussions through IPAF's Manufacturers’ Technical Committee (MTC) and the Association of Equipment Manufacturers (AEM) which resulted in the creation of the Manufacturers of Elevating Work Platforms Council (MEWPC), later penned as the MEWP Industry Manufacturers Group (MIMG).
 Human factors and ergonomics research work done by the UK's Health and Safety Laboratory (HSL) also played an important role.